kusoftwarefun/Student-Advisement-System/advise_mod/test_cases/README.txt

         inclusion statement or manually inserting the code.

-This is done purposely to help minimize possible locations of faulty code when defects occur, as the individual module functions are assembled into a single module.
+This is done purposely to help minimize possible locations of faulty code when defects occur, as the individual unit functions become assembled into a single module.